YirimS/the-coders-computer/README.md

  # Choosing a Text editor
  ## What is a Text Editor?
 <p> A text editor is a type of program used for editing plain text files.
 A text editor is a piece of software that you download and install on
 your computer, or you access online through your web browser.
+Explore & Choose a Text Editor that you like.

+### Text Editors allows you to...
+- Code More Efficiently.
+- Allows you to code and edit different program languages.